Hadamard Langevin dynamics for sampling the l1-prior: Conclusion and outlook

-On a practical level, although this study is specific to the Laplace prior, one central idea is the development of Langevin dynamics based on Gaussian mixture representation of this prior.
-We first remark that the extension to the group-$\ell_1$ prior is trivial (see the discussion in the supplementary material).
 A natural question is how to handle priors corresponding to $\ell_q$ semi-norms with $q\in (0,1)$.
 These priors also have a Gaussian mixture representation \citep{west1987scale} where $g_{q/2}$ is the density of a positive stable random variable with index $q/2$.
 Unfortunately, this has no closed-form expression in general so it is unclear how to perform Langevin sampling for such priors.
 Nonetheless, given the developments of our present work, it is perhaps conceivable that one could construct new sparsity-inducing priors and efficient Langevin sampling schemes via Gaussian-mixture representations, and we believe that this is an exciting direction for future work.
 In particular, recent works such as \citep{calvetti2024computationally} derived generalizations of the hierarchical samplers for the Bayesian lasso to new sparsity inducing Gaussian mixture models.
 Our article can be seen as a first attempt at deriving Langevin dynamics for such priors.

 {SM\arabic{equation}}